-Works on the 60km road upgrade from the highway for a weather-proof road have already started.
+Works on the 60km road upgrade from the highway for a weather-proof road are underway.
 A camp facility for 40 personnel, which was pre-built off-site, will be transported to the site.
 Also installed at the site will be a weather station and a full-scale laboratory.

 Worley Chile and Worley Argentina, subsidiaries of Australia-based engineering services firm Worley, were selected to complete a definitive feasibility study for the project in January 2021.
 Groundwater Insight provided the resource and reserve estimate for the FS.